 - After that, they created another with Projects as the Headers and the related combinations under those to bring in the donor information.

 The result was that they could easily report to donors on how they had spent their funds while project managers had a clear view of what they were responsible for.
-You can imagine, adding the reports to a report bundle made delivery simple every month.
+Imagine adding the reports to a report bundle to make delivery easy every month.
 As a result, the charity improved the accountability of their managers internally as well as achieving their external responsibilities to their funders.

 Simplified Reporting on Xero Tracking Categories

 Using Calxa for your Xero Tracking Categories reporting gives you exactly the flexibility you need for your Xero Departmental Reports.
 Whether you want to report on just one tracking category option, a group of them within one company or many of them across a group of companies, Business Unit Trees will give you the structure you need.

 After all, you can create as many trees as you need to group and organise your tracking categories.
 Different people in your organisation will have differing requirements.
 This means, you can give them the level of detail and analysis that they need.
 Whether you’re reporting just a standard Income Statement or comparing actuals to budgets for a date range, Business Unit Trees will give you the flexibility to get the job done.

 If you have been thinking of using Xero Tracking Categories, talk to us.
 We would love to help you enhance your management reports.
 In the meantime, watch our webinar recording on Business Unit Reporting.